webapp-builders/groundwork/README.md

 ```
 vagrant ssh
 ```
+Your terminal prompt should change from your normal one,
 ---------------------------------

 #### If you want to use your own application (like the hartl tutorial, for example), do the necessary steps you do and skip to step 10.